gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 Type your name in the textbox on the left, and then press the Submit button.
 You should see a friendly greeting on the right.

-Tip: When developing locally, you can use the Gradio CLI to run a file containing a Gradio app in <strong>hot reload mode</strong>, which automatically reloads the Gradio app whenever you make changes to the file.
-To do this, simply type in <code>gradio</code> before the name of the file instead of `python`.
+Tip: When developing locally, you can run your Gradio app in <strong>hot reload mode</strong>, which automatically reloads the Gradio app whenever you make changes to the file.
+To do this, simply type in <code>gradio</code> before the name of the file instead of <code>python</code>.
 In the example above, you would type: `gradio app.py` in your terminal.
 Learn more about hot reloading in the <a href="https://gradio.app/developing-faster-with-reload-mode/">Hot Reloading Guide</a>.

 ## Input/Output Demos: The `Interface` Class